UBC-MDS/DSCI-532_2025_9_RetaiLense/README.md

 ## About RetaiLense

-**RetaiLense** is an interactive dashboard designed to monitor and optimize eCommerce sales across international markets for a UK-based online retail company.
-It provides insights into global revenue, seasonal trends, top-selling products, and regional performance, helping identify growth opportunities in different countries.
-By analyzing product demand, return data, and country-specific performance, users can make informed decisions to drive international expansion and optimize sales strategies.
+**RetaiLense** is an interactive dashboard designed to help a UK-based online retail company monitor and optimize eCommerce sales across international markets.
+It provides actionable insights into global revenue, seasonal trends, top-selling products, and regional performance.
+By analyzing product demand, return rates, and country-specific data, users can identify growth opportunities, make informed decisions, and fine-tune sales strategies for international expansion.

 ## Motivation

 ### Problem:

-Retail businesses often struggle to quickly analyze and visualize their sales data, making it difficult to identify trends, top-performing products, and revenue patterns across different countries and time periods.
+Retail businesses often face challenges in quickly analyzing and visualizing their sales data.
+Without clear insights, it becomes difficult to spot trends, track top-performing products, and understand revenue patterns across different countries and time periods.

 ### Solution:

-Our dashboard provides an intuitive interface to explore retail data through various visualizations: - Bar chart to show top products by revenue - Revenue trend analysis over time - Stack chart to show refunds and net revenue - Metric cards to show Key Performance Indicators (KPI) - Pie chart to show geographic distribution of sales
+RetaiLense offers an intuitive dashboard that makes it easy to explore retail data through a variety of visualizations, enabling data-driven decision-making.
+Key features include:

+-   Bar charts highlighting top products by revenue
+-   Line charts showing revenue trends over time
+-   Stacked bar charts illustrating refunds and net revenue
+-   Pie chart visualizing the geographic distribution of sales
+-   Metric cards displaying key performance indicators (KPIs)

 ### How to use this app

+The dashboard includes interactive filters to customize your view:

+-   Date Range: Filter data by specific time periods
+-   Country Selection: Focus on specific regions or compare countries
-This dashboard features the following interactive filters: - Date range selection - Country selection - Multiple visualization components that update dynamically based on the selected filters
+-   Dynamic Visualizations: All charts and metrics update automatically based on the selected filters

 ![gif](./img/demo.gif)

+With RetaiLense, businesses can easily monitor their performance, uncover trends, and make smarter decisions to optimize international sales.

 ## Running the dashboard locally